chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/using-addons.md

 description: 'Learn how to integrate and use the popular Controls addon'
 ---

 Storybook has a robust ecosystem of [addons](https://storybook.js.org/docs/svelte/configure/storybook-addons) that you can use to enhance the developer experience for everybody in your team.
-View them all [here](https://storybook.js.org/addons),
+View them all [here](https://storybook.js.org/addons).

-If you've been following along with this tutorial, you've already encountered multiple addons, and set one up in the [Testing](/intro-to-storybook/svelte/en/test/) chapter.
+If you've been following this tutorial, you've already encountered multiple addons and set one up in the [Testing](/intro-to-storybook/svelte/en/test/) chapter.

-There are addons for every possible use case.
-It would take forever to write about them all.
+There are addons for every possible use case, and it would take forever to write about them all.
 Let's integrate one of the most popular addons: [Controls](https://storybook.js.org/docs/svelte/essentials/controls).

 ## What is Controls?